uis-se-capstone-fall2021-2/chess/docs/deliverable02/01_requirements.md

          3. ~Users **must** be able to search for bot opponents by display name~
             1. ~Suggestions **should** be provided for the bot display names~
          4. UI **should** provide a pre-populated selection of available bots (TODO)
+         5. Users **must** be able to choose their color (team) when creating a chess game
       2. Upon game creation, Users **should** be routed to the detail view of the created game
    2. Users **must** be able to view the status of pending invitations they've sent
       1. Users **must** be able to cancel a pending invitation they've sent to another user
    3. User **must** be able to view pending invitations they've received
       1. Users **must** be able to accept or decline game invitations from other users
       2. Users **may** be notified of new pending games
-   4. Users **may** engage in multiple concurrent games
+   4. Users **must** be able to engage in multiple concurrent games
       1. A limit **should** be placed on the number of games a User may be active in at any given time (TODO)
-         1. Users **should** not be prohibited from receiving game invites when they are at or beyond the active game limit
+         1. Users **should not** be prohibited from receiving game invites when they are at or beyond the active game limit
          2. Users **should** be prohibited from accepting game invites when they are at or beyond the active game limit
          3. Users **should** be prohibited from sending game invites when they are at or beyond the active game limit
    5. Bots **must** have the capacity to engage in multiple concurrent games
-      1. Bots **must** not have an active game limit
+      1. Bots **must not** have an active game limit
       2. Bots **must** immediately accept game invitations
    6. Users **must** be able to view a list of their active games
       1. Users **must** be able to quit active games